 The type of procrastination students are prone to when facing a test or exam, typically leaving their revision until the last minute no matter how much time they had to prepare.

 A strategic planning tool used to evaluate the strengths, weaknesses, opportunities and threats to a project.
 It involves specifying the objective of the project and identifying the internal and external factors that are favourable and unfavourable to achieving that objective.

 Total Cost of Ownership (TCO) is an estimate of all direct and indirect costs associated with an asset or acquisition over its entire life.

-The specification of tests that are conducted from the end user perspective.
-Use cases focus on operating software as an end user would during their day-to-day activities.
+The specification of software tests that are conducted from the end user perspective.
+Use cases focus on operating the software as an end user would during their day-to-day activities.

 A sequential development process, in which development flows steadily downwards (like a waterfall) through the phases of initiation, analysis, design, build, test and maintenance.
 To follow the waterfall model, you move from one phase to the next sequentially, with no overlapping or iterative steps.